Abdominal Pain (Causes, Remedies, Treatment)

 Abdominal pain definition and facts

-- Abdominal pain is pain that is felt in the part of the trunk below the ribs and above the pelvis.
+- Abdominal (belly) pain is pain or discomfort that is felt in the part of the trunk below the ribs and above the pelvis.

-- Abdominal pain comes from organs within the abdomen or organs adjacent to the abdomen.
+- It comes from organs within the abdomen or organs adjacent to the belly.

-- Abdominal pain is caused by inflammation, distention of an organ, or by loss of the blood supply to an organ.
-Abdominal pain in irritable bowel syndrome (IBS) may be caused by contraction of the intestinal muscles or hyper-sensitivity to normal intestinal activities.
+- In irritable bowel syndrome (IBS) it may be caused by contraction of the intestinal muscles or hyper-sensitivity to normal intestinal activities.

 - Symptoms associated with it may include:

-- The cause of abdominal pain is diagnosed on the basis of the characteristics of the pain, physical examination, and testing.
+- The cause of abdominal pain is diagnosed on the basis of its characteristics of the, physical examination, and testing.
 Occasionally, surgery is necessary for diagnosis.

-- The diagnosis of the cause of abdominal pain is challenging because the characteristics of the pain may be atypical, tests are not always abnormal, diseases causing pain may mimic each other, and the characteristics of the pain may change over time.
+- The medical diagnosis of the cause is challenging because the characteristics may be atypical, tests are not always abnormal, diseases causing pain may mimic each other, and the characteristics may change over time.

 What is abdominal pain?

-Abdominal pain is pain that is felt in the abdomen.
+Abdominal pain is felt in the abdomen.
 The abdomen is an anatomical area that is bounded by the lower margin of the ribs and diaphragm above, the pelvic bone (pubic ramus) below, and the flanks on each side.
-Although abdominal pain can arise from the tissues of the abdominal wall that surround the abdominal cavity (such as the skin and abdominal wall muscles), the term abdominal pain generally is used to describe pain originating from organs within the abdominal cavity.
+Although pain can arise from the tissues of the abdominal wall that surround the abdominal cavity (such as the skin and muscles), the term abdominal pain generally is used to describe discomfort originating from organs within the abdominal cavity.
 Organs of the abdomen include the stomach, small intestine, colon, liver, gallbladder, spleen, and pancreas.

 Technically, the lowermost portion of the area described previously, is the pelvis, which contains the urinary bladder and rectum, as well as the prostate gland in men, and the uterus, Fallopian tubes, and ovaries in women.
-Often, it can be difficult to know if lower abdominal pain is coming from the lower abdomen or pelvis.
+Often, it can be difficult to know if lower abdominal pain is coming from the lower abdomen or pelvis (pelvic pain).